Undone (short story collection): Moonies

 When an illiterate boy moves to a new school, the school bully has him sign a contract, which he does because he doesn't want anyone to know about his disability.
 Unfortunately, the contract means he has to moon his principal, ruining his chances of having his painting hung in the art gallery.
 However, the boy calls him a coward because the bully wouldn't moon and so he ends up doing it, but unfortunately for the bully, he gets into trouble.
+Was adapted as an episode of Driven Crazy.

 Noseweed

 A 95-year-old man enjoys cod-liver oil; his grandson does not.
 One day, while trying to breed a new species of apple in honour of his dead wife, his grandson comes over and is given his home-made muesli mixed with cod-liver oil in exchange for money for the movies.
 But since the grandson is unable to swallow it, the grandfather accompanies him to the movies.
 However, by leaving the oiled muesli in his mouth for too long, a plant grows on his face, which eventually produces the apple his grandfather wanted to invent.
+Was adapted as an episode of Driven Crazy.

 Wake Up to Yourself

 A boy is always picked last for sports teams.
 However, he is about to get a baby brother.
 While sleeping on the night just before his brother is born, he dreams about a world where he has a mate who helps him all the time; this mate turns out to be a grown-up version of his brother.
 In the dream he also finds that his mother has died and he lives with his grown up version of his little brother, who is called Simon but is nicknamed Possum.
 When the boy's baby brother is born his mother cleans him and admires the new born and says "What a lovely little possum".
 Possum also has a birth mark the shape of Australia just like the dream version of himself.
+Was adapted as an episode of Driven Crazy.